A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264

-A similar correction would completely bias the result, given that we do not know if the hierarchical cascade actually have a starting scale, and if so, what would be this starting scale.
+A similar correction would completely bias the result, given that we do not know whether or not the hierarchical cascade actually has a starting scale; and if it does, we do not know what this starting scale would be.
 Therefore, we consider the curve without any correction and discuss its reliability in Section \ref{Subsection:CascadeInterpretation}.
-Below 6$~$kAU a depletion of YSOs can be noticed: structures in NGC$~$2264 do not produce substructures at the last level as much as the model.
-Indeed, down to 1$~$kAU the model predicts $\sim$4 class 0/I YSOs per graph-source in a structure, whereas most structures in NGC$~$2264 count $\sim$1-2 YSOs produced per graph-source.
-This effect can be explained by multiple reasons: \begin{itemize} \item Half of the graph-sinks are clumps which might indicates that the gas reservoir is not fully depleted, and star formation can still occur in the future; \item Subdivision rate slows down to produce YSOs; \item The oldest class 0/I evolved towards class II objects and are not taken into account in this study. \end{itemize}
+A depletion of YSOs can be seen below 6$~$kAU: structures in NGC$~$2264 do not produce as many substructures as the model at the last level.
+Indeed, down to 1$~$kAU, the model predicts about four class 0/I YSOs per graph-source in a structure, whereas about one or two YSOs are produced per graph-source in most structures in NGC$~$2264.
+There are multiple factors that could explain this effect: {half of the graph-sinks are clumps which might indicate that the gas reservoir is not fully depleted, and star formation can still occur in the future ; the subdivision rate slows down to produce YSOs ; the oldest class 0/I evolve towards class II objects and are not taken into account in this study.}